 The Town of Boulder Junction is waiting to hear whether the trail project will be selected for either DOT Transportation Alternatives Program grant which funds 80% of project costs and/or a Wisconsin DNR Stewardship grant or Recreation Trails grant which funds up to 50% of project costs.
 Stay Tuned!

 What is the North Creek Loop Trail Project?

-The Town of Boulder Junction is sponsoring the construction of 3.3 miles of paved trail that will complete the 14 mile North Creek Loop Trail of the Heart of Vilas County Trail system in the Boulder Junction area.
-The new trail runs from the intersection of County Hwys K and H along the east side of Highway H onto North Creek Rd.
+The Town of Boulder Junction is sponsoring the construction of 3.3 miles of paved trail that will complete the 14 mile North Creek Trail loop of the Heart of Vilas County Trail system in the Boulder Junction area.
+The new trail runs from the intersection of County Hwys K and H (where it will connect to the existing bike trail between Boulder Junction and Manitowish Waters) along the east side of Highway H onto North Creek Rd.
 Trail users will then be able to continue down North Creek Rd to access the existing bike trail along Highway M connecting back to Boulder Junction.

 Maintenance of the trail after construction will be conducted by the town as part of the existing town trail system.

 North Creek Loop Trail Project Cost & Fundraising

 The Boulder Junction Town Board has approved a preliminary trail route mapped by Mark Barden, Town & Country Engineering, in consultation with Craig Dalton, DNR State Forest Property Manager, DNR regulatory staff, and Nick Scholtes, Vilas County Highway Commissioner.
 The DNR and Vilas County are supportive of the project.
 Based on the route, Mark Barden has provided a preliminary cost estimate of $875,000 for the project.

 A fundraising plan for the project is in progress and has two main components – applying for grants and soliciting pledges and donations in a variety of ways from the greater Boulder Junction community and its visitors.